 The kids might even like to try a sweet and salty combination by having some maple syrup to dip their sausage patties into.

 The great part about making sausage is that it's versatile and that gives you options.
 While I tend to make this for breakfast, that doesn't mean that we don't eat it for lunch or dinner.
+Try serving as a main dish along with some Roasted Sweet Potatoes.

 Is it hard to make spicy sausage?